 - Covers app deployment, platform-specific features for Mac, Windows and Raspberry Pi, source control, migrating from other tools (such as FileMaker, Visual Basic and FoxPro) and much more.

-If you are more of a hands-on, visual learner, you can watch our many introductory webinars in the Getting Started section.
-Most webinars are about 45 to 60 minutes long.
+If you are more of a hands-on, visual learner, you can watch our many introductory videos on the Xojo YouTube channel.
 Some highlights include:

 - Creating a Desktop App Tutorial